Iconic breakfast and family food franchise continues expansion in Texas, Kentucky, Alabama and Georgia

 “We’re expanding outside of our Southern roots, and we’re finding that our nostalgic diner and Southern hospitality are really attractive in markets outside the South,” says Jonathan Benjamin, Chief Development Officer.
 “People want our affordable comfort food, served with our Southern hospitality.”

 Breakfast food is increasing in popularity, and the breakfast restaurant franchise market has few competitors.
 We serve breakfast items 24/7, and breakfast food makes up more than 60% of our revenue.
 This is important because breakfast foods typically have a higher profit margin than lunch and dinner menus.
 Packaged Stats, a market research firm, reported that restaurant sales increased by five percent from 2012 to 2013 to reach $47 billion.
 That was preceded by an eight-percent growth during 2007-2012.

-If you want to learn more about how our 50-year-old legacy brand is growing, please explore our research pages and read franchisee interviews and exciting developments on our blog.
+If you want to learn more about how our 50-year-old legacy brand is growing, please explore our research pages and exciting developments on our blog.
 You can also fill out this form to download our free franchising report.
 We’d love to hear from you!